typelevel/Laika/docs/using-laika/structure.md

 directories it processes.
 The type of document is determined by its name, in the following way:

-* `default.conf`: the configuration for this directory
+* `directory.conf`: the configuration for this directory
 * `*.conf`: other configuration files (currently ignored)
 * `default.template.html`: the default template to apply to documents in this directory